ryansteffan/NASA_BOT_PYTHON/docs/index.md

 is by creating an issue on the
 [NASA_Bot_Python Github Page](https://github.com/TheTurnnip/NASA_BOT_PYTHON).

-If the issue is a Security flaw please reach out to me directly about the issue, I can be reached at:
+If the issue is a Security flaw please report it using the GitHub private vulnerability reporting, or you may reach out to me directly at: <br>
 <ryan.steffanbiz@gmail.com>